 Mom's old Guyanese cookbook, What's Cooking In Guyana.
 This book has seen better days, but a little cake splatter here and there gives it character.

 After adding flour, add burnt sugar to the cake.
-Add as much as you like until desired color is achieved.
+Add as much as you like until the desired color is achieved.

 I like to bake my cake in parchment paper.
 It works very well in keeping in the liquid when having to pour rum over the cake.

-Bake cake anywhere between 275- 300 degrees for 90 minutes.
+Bake the cake at 275 degrees F for 60-80 minutes.

 How we like our black cake:

-- It must have a pudding like texture, not stiff, rubbery, or dry
+- It must have a pudding-like texture, not stiff, rubbery, or dry

 - It must have just enough rum, not overpowering where you can't enjoy the cake

-- It must have a good height, we want a piece of cake, not a sliver
+- It must have a good height; we want a piece of cake, not a sliver 🙂

 - Royal icing for weddings and birthday parties; no icing for our black cake baked at Christmas